dtian09/Health-Data-Science-/README.md

-# Health Data Science Repository
+# Health Data Science R Repository

 This repository contains a collection of R scripts and analyses for various health data science projects, focusing on genomics, statistical hypothesis testing, predictive modeling, and population health behavior analysis.